Lecture notes on the Gaussian Free Field

 \begin {proposition}[Wilson's algorithm, general case] The law of the random tree ${\mathcal T}$ constructed by Wilson's algorithm is that of a UST in ${\mathcal D}$. \end {proposition}

 The proof is essentially identical to that of Proposition \ref {Wilson} and left to the reader.

-\item {\emph{Weighted spanning trees in general graphs.}} Suppose we are also given a conductance function on ${\mathcal E}$; that is, for each edge $e \in {\mathcal E}$, we associate a positive conductance $c_e$.
+\item {\emph{Weighted spanning trees.}} Suppose we are also given a conductance function on ${\mathcal E}$; that is, for each edge $e \in {\mathcal E}$, we associate a positive conductance $c_e$.
 Then: \begin {definition}[Weighted spanning trees] A $c$-weighted spanning tree in ${\mathcal D}$ is a random spanning tree ${\mathcal T}$, chosen in such a way that for any spanning tree $T$,

 where

 \end {definition} So, a $c$-weighted spanning tree when $c$ is constant on ${\mathcal E}$ is just a uniform spanning tree.

 In order to be consistent with our previous study, we will again assume that ${\mathcal D}$ has $n+1$ vertices that are labelled as $x_0, x_1, \ldots, x_n$, and we denote the conductance of an edge between $x_i$ and $x_j$ by $c_{i,j}$.
 We let $D = \{ x_1, \ldots, x_n \}$.